3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_02/express/express-views-handlebars.md

 ## One step further...

-What if we had an array for our favorite foods in `server.js` and we wanted to render them into a view?
+What if we had an array for our favorite foods in the `server.js` and we wanted to render them into a view?

 1. Create a new file in views: